Virasat means Legacy & Khalsa stands for the Pure Sikh.

 The lower galleries speak about the triumphs and tribulations of Baba Banda Singh & Maharaja Ranjit Singh.

-The depiction of the era of partition on how the Sikh community braved all odds through their resilience, bravery and dynamic attitude certainly gives you goosebumps.
+The depiction of the era of partition showcases how the Sikh community braved all odds through their resilience, bravery and dynamic attitude.
+The gallery certainly gives you goosebumps.

 Architect Moshe Safdie along with his associate Architect Ashok Dhawan and exhibition designer Amardeep Behl has created a magnificent integration of history, architecture & display which in times to come will be an echo of timeless architecture.

-The journey inside the museum is an enchanting experience and brings you out soaked in the pride of the glorious history.
+The journey inside the museum is an enchanting experience.
+It brings you out soaked in the pride of the glorious history.

 The museum is open on all days except Monday & other National Holidays.